AI Agents in B2B Customer Support

 Key Takeaways

-• Agentic AI shifts support from retrieve-and-answer to orchestrate-and-accomplish across systems.
+Agentic AI shifts support from simple retrieve-and-answer to orchestrate-and-accomplish work that operate across systems, tools, and live customer data.

 What is Agentic AI in B2B Customer Support?

-1. Multi-system orchestration: Querying Salesforce, Jira, and internal databases within a single workflow - not sequential manual lookups.
+- Multi-system orchestration: Querying multiple systems like Salesforce, Jira, and internal databases within a single workflow - not sequential manual lookups.

-2. Source attribution: Every answer traces back to specific documentation sections, previous cases, or data sources - creating clear chains of evidence for compliance and human verification, not black-box outputs.
+- Source attribution: Every answer traces back to specific documentation sections, previous cases, or data sources.
+This creates clear chains of evidence for human verification.

-3. Custom workflow building: Creating specialized agents for reporting, log analysis, and troubleshooting - not forcing operations into pre-built templates.
+- Custom workflow building: Teams can create specialized agents for their own workflows (e.g reporting, log analysis, and troubleshooting).

 How Agentic AI Differs from Previous Attempts